n3rada/mssqlclient-ng/README.md

   Options for Kerberos authentication

-  -k, --kerberos        Use Kerberos authentication --use-kcache          Use Kerberos authentication from ccache file (KRB5CCNAME) --aesKey AESKEY [AESKEY ...]
+  -k, --kerberos        Use Kerberos authentication --aesKey AESKEY [AESKEY ...]
                         AES key to use for Kerberos Authentication (128 or 256 bits) --kdcHost KDCHOST     FQDN of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter